 At Rodney House we have two curriculum pathways 'Investigators' and 'Explorers' we are proud to have created a curriculum model which is designed around the needs of our children and have thought carefully about its design to ensure meaningful progression of skills and knowledge across the whole curriculum which promotes deep learning and understanding.

 These act as a menu for teachers to select the most appropriate learning sessions for the children in their group

-A topic is used as a driver for the the curriculum that half term working off a 3 year topic cycle
+A topic is used as a driver for the the curriculum that half term or term working off a 3 year topic cycle

 The National Curriculum (Click to open) informs content of our curriculum.

 All children have Prime Area targets on their individual education plan (IEP):